Train etiquette in Japan — how to act on Japanese trains

 6. Don’t eat and drink

-Japanese people usually never eat or drink when outside in public.
+Japanese people usually never eat or drink when outside in public (unless it’s a soft serve ice cream).
 Food or snack items bought at convenience stores are often eaten inside the store or just outside.
 The same is true when it comes to trains in Japan.
 People don’t usually eat or drink anything other than water while on the train.

-When riding the Shinkansen or on a long train ride in a green car (reserved seating) you are allowed to eat and drink.
+When riding the Shinkansen or on a long train ride like a Limited Express train, you are allowed to eat and drink.
 The seats actually have tables and cup holders.
 There are also food, drinks, and snacks being sold in these train cars.
 But on commuter trains, avoid eating.

 7. Don’t litter

 Make sure you take all your belongings and garbage with you when leaving the train.
-Don’t leave used tissues, pet bottles, newspapers or other types of litter on the train.
-There are often trash cans on the train platforms, where you can dispose of your garbage.
+Don’t leave used tissues, pet bottles, newspapers, or other types of litter on the train.

 While in Japan you’ll probably come across a drunken salaryman or two.
 But try not to fall asleep on the floor or across several train seats.
 Littering, making commotion, or talking too loudly on the train is frowned upon (as previously stated) so please behave, even if drunk.